Updated August 21, 2023

 Timesheet in Excel

 Timesheet is a system for recording the number of employee’s time spent on each job.
-In excel we normally use time sheet to calculate the employee’s timings like IN and OUT timings, how many hours employee worked for a day, what is the exact “BREAK” time he has taken.
-In excel this time sheet will summarize a number of hours worked by each employee in order to calculate these timings we can use time sheet to elaborate it.
+In excel, we normally use a timesheet to calculate the employee’s timings like IN and OUT timings, how many hours an employee worked for a day, what is the exact “BREAK” time he has taken.
+In excel, this timesheet will summarize the number of hours worked by each employee; in order to calculate these timings, we can use the timesheet to elaborate it.

 How to Create Timesheet Template in Excel?